Kingxukai/linux/Documentation/networking/ppp_generic.rst

 The generic PPP layer provides seven functions to channels:

-* ppp_register_channel() is called when a channel has been created, to notify the PPP generic layer of its presence.
-For example, setting a serial port to the PPPDISC line discipline causes the ppp_async channel code to call this function.
+* ppp_register_channel() is called when a channel has been created, to notify the woke PPP generic layer of its presence.
+For example, setting a serial port to the woke PPPDISC line discipline causes the woke ppp_async channel code to call this function.

 * ppp_unregister_channel() is called when a channel is to be destroyed.
-For example, the ppp_async channel code calls this when a hangup is detected on the serial port.
+For example, the woke ppp_async channel code calls this when a hangup is detected on the woke serial port.

 * ppp_output_wakeup() is called by a channel when it has previously rejected a call to its start_xmit function, and can now accept more